abhishekchaturvedi/intuit_case_study/userlogin_app/README.txt

 - /api/<version-num>/users/<id> GET -- gets info for user with user-id <id>
 - /api/<version-num>/users/<id> PATCH - update information for user with user-ide <id>
 - /api/<version-num>/users/<id> DELETE - deletes information for user with user-id <id>

+8. Next step is to review each of these APIs and add security/validation/role-check etc. For example, list users should be allowed by user with admin role or the logged in user for his own data.
+  Among the things to add:
+  1. endpoint authentication
+  2. request liveliness
+  3. unauthorized endpoint access.

+  For this, let's first start with users.get call.
+Only authenticated user or admin user is allowed.